medvedevgroup/HowDeSBT/tutorial/README.md

 ### Overview.

+This directory contains twenty files of sequenced reads, EXPERIMENT1.fastq.gz, EXPERIMENT2.fastq.gz, etc, each representing a sequencing experiment.
+(These are not actual reads, but model reads sampled from a set of transcript-like sequences).
+There is also a file, queries.fa, that contains 300 query sequences.

 An SBT represents a set of sequencing experiments, where each experiment is a set of sequences (e.g. reads).
 The `makebf` subcommand is used to convert each experiment into a bloom filter of its kmers.
 The `cluster` and `build`